sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/05-basic-knowledge-exercise.md

 ### Question 2

 Take one number.
-If number is odd then print odd else print even.
+If number is odd then print "odd" else print "even".

 ### Question 3